oyvczfo05177/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's often better to write simple, clear code first and optimize only when profiling indicates that a particular section of code is causing performance issues.

+# 2023-12-14
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable and function names that accurately represent their purpose and usage.
+2. Organize code into logical blocks and sections, using the appropriate data structures and control flow statements.
+3. Comment your code, explaining its purpose, functionality, input, output, assumptions, etc., to make it easier for others to understand and contribute to your work.
+4. Follow coding conventions and standards in your chosen programming language and framework, making your codes consistent and uniform.
+5. Refactor and optimize your existing code regularly, removing unnecessary code and improving its efficiency and performance.
+6. Learn and use version control systems, such as Git, for code management and collaboration.
+7. Communicate effectively with team members, sharing knowledge, ideas, feedback, documentation, tests, code examples, performance metrics, troubleshooting tips, best practice, tips and tricks, as well as any other relevant information.
+8. Stay up-do-date with the latest programming technologies, tools, libraries, frameworks, algorithms, patterns, design principles, coding standards, security best-practices, testing methodologies, debugging techniques, version-control systems and other related areas.